confluentinc/examples/connect-streams-pipeline/README.md

 * [Java client](src/main/java/io/confluent/examples/connectandstreams/javaproducer/Driver.java) produces `Long` keys and `SpecificAvro` values to a Kafka topic.
 * [Client application](src/main/java/io/confluent/examples/connectandstreams/javaproducer/StreamsIngest.java) reads from the Kafka topic using `Serdes.Long()` for key and `SpecificAvroSerde` for the value.

+## Example 5: JDBC source connector with Avro to KSQL -> Key:Long and Value:Avro

+* [Kafka Connect JDBC source connector](jdbcgenericavroksql-connector.properties) produces Avro values, and null keys, to a Kafka topic.
+* [KSQL](jdbcgenericavroksql.commands) reads from the Kafka topic and then uses `PARTITION BY` to create a new stream of messages with `BIGINT` keys.

 ## Stream processing

 All examples in this repo demonstrate the Kafka Streams API methods `count` and `reduce`.